 Enrolment: Interested participants can apply via our application form.
 All applications will be reviewed.
 Applicants meeting the pre-requisites for the course will be informed and emailed further instructions on how to complete their booking.

-Registration will take place from 8.45 am on Thursday (2.3.2017).
+Registration will take place from 8.45 am.
 Training will begin at 9.00 am and finish at 6.00 pm each day.
 Participants will be actively encouraged to engage in classroom discussions, group work and a simulation or case study.
 The trainers will draw on both theoretical and practical knowledge in order to make the experience and learning applicable to the realities of field logistics in a humanitarian disaster.
 The fees are inclusive of all training resources and refreshments.

 „An enourmous amout of compassion - and a thick skin“ are key factors for a successful mission.
 In other words: personal qualities such as high empathic capabilities, cultural sensitivity and high frustration tolerance are the main criteria that determine success or failure of the operation.
 This seminar not only aims to raise cultural awareness towards foreign cultural values systems but also to intensivly explore your own culture imprint such as your own societal values and standards.
 We would like to give you useful suggestions, tips and advice how to estabilsh a dialogue with your counterpart, thereby creating a wider understanding of the communication processes that leads to mutual understanding, comprehension and trust.

 - Seminar content: basics of intercultural competence, prevention of „culture clashes“, handling of culture shock, observation exercises, simulations, team developement, team roles and responsibilities, time for country-specific peculiarities

 - Date: open